 Maintenance of the state's population is also likely dependent upon demographic support from neighboring populations in British Columbia and Alberta.

-For a map of worldwide distribution and other species' information, check out NatureServe Explorer and the International Union for Conservation of Nature Red List.
+For maps of range-wide distribution and conservation status of this species, check out NatureServe Explorer and the International Union for Conservation of Nature Red List.

 Sensitivity to climate change